LiveStockShapeAnalysis/body-measurement-with-3d-2d-fusion/readme.md

 ![output files of projection](./fig/projection.png) The "sample_3d.csv" is the projected 3D keypoints. "sample_3d_g.csv", "sample_3d_iw.csv", and "sample_3d_o.csv" are the interpolated keypoints, corresponding to the girth, ilumn length and oblique length.
 ### Folder structure and notes
-##### We will make detailed data available after our paper publication, any question please do not hesitate to contact me <s20193081375@cau.edu.cn>.
 ```
 git_code:
 │  body_measurement.py                     //bat file for body measurement